Fallen-Breath/tweakermore/docs/document-en_us.md

 The outline shape of a moving piston block will be set to a full cube

+See also: movingPistonBlockSelectableCreativeOnly

 - Category: MC Tweaks
 - Type: boolean (Generic)
 - Default value: `false`

+### movingPistonBlockSelectableCreativeOnly

+Enable option movingPistonBlockSelectable only if the current player is in creative mode

+- Category: MC Tweaks
+- Type: boolean (Generic)
+- Default value: `true`

 ### multiplayerForcedEnabled